 How small is Your Compass?

-One of the reasons I started making compasses was because I wanted one for myself that was a proper working compass, beautiful and small enough to wear comfortably.
+I started making compasses was because I wanted one for myself that was a proper working compass, attractive and small enough to wear comfortably.

 But just how small is the small compass?

-When my compass creations are photographed, one image often includes a one pound coin so that you can make a visual comparison.
+When my compass creations are photographed, one image often includes a one pound coin to give you an idea of the size.
 However, my compasses journey all over the world to their new owners and seeing them next to a one pound coin may not be much help at all!
 So, I thought another way to show the size would be to give you an image of me holding one ~ and here it is!

 My compass creations are made using a small compass – often referred to as a button compass.
 The button compass inside is always the same size.
 However, with each individual design size of the finished jewellery item may change.